Machinist

 Shape the future with precision.

 Machinists craft the parts and tools that keep industries moving.
 Using manual and computer-controlled machines, they turn blueprints into reality with accuracy and skill.
-This 2025 guide explains how to train, certify, and launch a rewarding career in precision machining.
+This 2025 guide explains how to train, certify, and pursue a career in precision machining.

 What Does a Machinist Do?